ejson03/Medical-Chatbot/chatbot/data/nlu.md

 - Lately i have been [mourning]{"entity": "emotion", "value": "sad"}
 - Lately i have been [miserable]{"entity": "emotion", "value": "sad"}
 - Lately i have been [grieving]{"entity": "emotion", "value": "sad"}
-- Lately i have been [unhappy]{"entity": "emotion", "value": "sad"}
 - Lately i have been [disgusted]{"entity": "emotion", "value": "angry"}
 - Lately i have been [flabergasted]{"entity": "emotion", "value": "angry"}
 - Lately i have been [annoyed]{"entity": "emotion", "value": "angry"}